For Interested Students

 - Students can NOT accept multiple funding sources for their research projects when accepting NASA Space Grant Funding.

-In order to be eligible, students must be:
+In order to be eligible, students must be a:

-- citizens or permanent residents of the United States or its possessions AND
+- citizen or permanent resident of the United States or its possessions AND

-- be enrolled in an undergraduate degree program in a STEM field at NAU
+- be enrolled in an undergraduate degree program at NAU

 Students graduating prior to the start of the spring semester of the internship are not eligible.